oVirt/ovirt-site/source/feature/networkfilter.html.md

 #### Web Admin

-1. Add drop down menu of available networks filter to NewNetworkModel vnic Profiles main tab.
+1. Add drop-down menu of available network filters to NewNetworkModel vNIC Profiles main tab.
-2. Sub Tab Network vnic profile:
+2. Sub Tab Network vNIC profile:
     1. Add network filter column to the table.
-    2.  add drop down menu of available networks filter to VM Interface Profile.
+    2. Add drop-down menu of available network filters to VM Interface Profile.
+The user must be able to select no filter at all.

 3. Consider to add network filter column to the table of Sub Tab VM Network interface.